It's the age old question that seems to continue to circulate on the Amateur Radio Forums of various social media platforms.

 For illustration purposes, the characteristic impedance of the feed line has been changed to 125 ohms and the Smith Chart has been recentered at 50 ohms, since 50 ohms (radio impedance) is our goal for eliminating SWR.
 We can see that relative to the impedance that we want to hit (50 ohms) in order to have a 1.0:1 SWR, the change in impedance caused by varying the feed line length has a dramatic effect on the reflection coefficient (and thus the SWR) seen by the radio.
 In this case, using the impedance of the radio and the impedance at any point on the feed line in the reflection coefficient equation (above) results in vastly different values and thus vastly different SWR readings.

 So, does the length of the feed line change the SWR along the line?
-Relative to the feed line characteristic impedance the answer is NO. But, relative to the impedance of the radio, which has an impedance of 50 ohms, the answer is decidedly YES.
+Relative to the feed line characteristic impedance the answer is NO. But, relative to the impedance of the radio, which has an impedance of 50 ohms, the answer is decidedly YES if the feed line characteristic impedance of the feed line does not match that of the radio.

 The main takeaway from this is the calculation for the reflection coefficient.
 If we calculate the reflection coefficient relative to the load and the impedance of the feed line at the end of the feed line, we will find that the reflection coefficient remains constant regardless of feed line length (less losses).
 But, if we calculate the reflection coefficient relative to the feed line impedance and the radio impedance, we can see that the reflection coefficient varies wildly and thus the SWR at the junction between the radio and the feed line varies.